AnonymousAccount4SEConference/WIRL-With-License/README.md

 WIRL introduces an innovative agent-based architecture that thinks and acts like an experienced developer:

 1.  **Auto-Detection:** Upon pasting code, WIRL instantly identifies all unresolved variables (the "unplugged wires").
-2.  **Context-Aware Analysis:** Leveraging **Retrieval-Augmented Generation (RAG)**, WIRL's agent iteratively and dynamically gathers the most relevant context from your local codebase (e.g., variable types, naming conventions, scope).
+2.  **Context-Aware Analysis:** Leveraging **Retrieval-Augmented Generation (RAG)**, WIRL's agent iteratively and dynamically gathers the most relevant context from your local codebase via static analysis.
 3.  **Intelligent Suggestions:** WIRL reframes the "variable mapping" task into a **"code completion"** task, which is a natural strength of LLMs.
 It treats unresolved variables as blanks to be filled, and by feeding the retrieved context to the LLM, it accurately suggests the most suitable local variables for replacement.

 This approach enables even smaller, distilled LLMs to achieve performance comparable to or even better than full-parameter LLMs on this task, striking the perfect balance between **accuracy** and **low latency**.